aosabook/500lines/web-server/web-server.markdown

 The first of these lines defines the server's address as a tuple: the empty string means "run on the current machine", and 8080 is the port.
-We then create an instance of `BaseHTTPServer.HTTPServer` with that address and the name of our request handler class as parameters, then ask it to run forever
+We then create an instance of \newline `BaseHTTPServer.HTTPServer` with that address and the name of our request handler class as parameters, then ask it to run forever
 (which in practice means until we kill it with Control-C).